selik/xport/README.rst

 However, if you're using SAS v8+, you're probably not using XPT format.
-The changes to the format appear to be trivial changes to the metadata, but this module's current error-checking will raise a ``ParseError``.
+The changes to the format appear to be trivial changes to the metadata, but this module's current error-checking will raise a ``ValueError``.
 If you'd like an update for v8, please let me know by `submitting an issue`_.

 .. _United States government agencies: https://www.google.com/search?q=site:.gov+xpt+file